Term Loans and Lines of Credit: What’s the Difference?

 Term Loans and Lines of Credit: The Basics

 A term loan is a lump-sum of money provided upfront by a financial institution to the borrower in return for pre-determined repayment terms.
 Repayment terms include the payment schedule, interest rate, and term, or length, of the loan.
 Term loans are commonly offered by banks, credit unions, and online lenders.
 A line of credit is a pre-approved variable-amount loan or borrowing limit that you can draw on at any time without having to justify the use of the funds.
 Lines of credit are almost always provided by a bank or credit union with whom you already have a working business relationship.
 Term loans and lines of credit can both be good financing options for small businesses, but they won’t be right for everyone.
 It is important to consider your business needs and goals when choosing between a term loan and a line of credit.
+To learn more about the cost difference between term loans and lines of credit, check out this article.

 Term loans are best for business owners when: